-- Rules become functions - Alternatives and options become if-statements. - Nonterminial symbols on the right hand side become function calls - Optional repetitions become while-statements
+- Parser: A program for parsing. - Useful: From the EBNF we can automatically generate a parser: - Rules become functions - Alternatives and options become if-statements. - Nonterminial symbols on the right hand side become function calls - Optional repetitions become while-statements factor = unsigned_number | "(" expression ")" | "-" factor.

-Rules (except number)